seng350/course/lectures/4-req.md

 ----

 We then worked out a scenario in class to show the template.
-I am asking for three templates in M2.
 The textbook has good examples on the inside front cover.
 I would tell you that a QAS is like an acceptance test or system test.
 It allows you to see to what extent the proposed design will meet the scenario.

 ----